thisisiliya/httpr/README.md

   <a href="#license">License</a>
 </p>

-HTTPR is an advanced fully customizable search engines’ OSINT tool designed especially for security researchers and bug-bounty hunters.
+`httpr` is an advanced fully customizable search engines’ OSINT tool designed especially for security researchers and bug-bounty hunters.
 This tool aims to be simple and scrape search engines using the lowest resources to get the most results possible in the fastest way.

 ![ray-so](https://github.com/thisisiliya/httpr/assets/66384228/750e3662-38b1-4211-9096-e46a08ec4bce)

-HTTPR is a tool used for:
+`httpr` is a tool used for:
-- **subdomain** enumuration
+- Algorithmic **subdomain** enumuration
-- special **keyword** enumeration
+- special **keywords** enumeration
-- web **path** enumeration
+- web **paths** enumeration
-- using custom dork command
+- Custom **dork command** enumeration

 # Key Features
-- 3 Available search engines: Google, Bing & Yahoo
+- 4 Available search engines: Google, Bing, Yahoo & Yandex
 - 4 Available [modes](#modes)
 - Intelligent Dorking
 - Multi-threading by default